Joon-Klaps/LabFileChecker/README.md

    > Checks if the IDs split up by the seperation character are present in the column to which they are referring to

-9. Presence-Patients ID:
+9. Presence-database ID:

-   > Checks if the sample category is a 'LASSA SAMPLE' contains a value for the patientID, meaning it can be associated to a patient.
+   > Checks if the sample category is a 'LASSA SAMPLE' contains a value for the patientID and specimenID, meaning it can be associated to a patient and a specific sample.

 10. Allowed-Values: